ferkanzai/ferkanzai/README.md

 - Running
 - Photography
-- Drones (I have my own, which I love to fly!)
+- Drones (I used to have my own, which I loved to fly!)
 - Movies

 ### 📫 How to reach me: